Rashidun army: Roles within caliphate

 Although they seem similar and interchangeable in duty, Haras and Shurta were different.
 Shurta mainly guarded and policed important state sites, such as Masjid Nabawi Caliphate citadel, the capital district of the Emirate governor, or Sultanate palaces, while also patrolling around the city to maintain law and punish any violations.
 Meanwhile, Haras served as bodyguards, whether to Muhammad himself, Caliphs, Sultans, Governors, or Amirs.

 They were also tasked to assist the regular forces in battle to repel enemy advances toward the capital.
 This role was recorded by Ibn Kathir after the rebellion break out across Arabia after the death of Muhammad, Abu Bakr immediately revived the organised elite guard unit al-Ḥaras wa al-Shurṭa, which had earlier been disbanded by Muhammad after the Raid on Dhu Amarr.
 Abu Bakr raised these units again to defend Medina as a massive coalition of tribes had gathered around Medina while the main army of Medina had accompanied Usama ibn Zayd to conquer the border of northern Arabia and Jordan.
-Veteran companions such as Ali ibn Abi Talib, Talha ibn Ubayd Allah, Abd al-Rahman ibn Awf, Abdullah ibn Mas'ud and Zubair ibn al-Awwam were appointed as commanders of these units before the battle.
+Veteran companions such as Ali ibn Abi Talib, Talha ibn Ubayd Allah, Abd al-Rahman ibn Awf, Abd Allah ibn Mas'ud and Zubayr ibn al-Awwam were appointed as commanders of these units before the battle.
 This unit defeated the huge rebel tribes gathering during the defense of Medina, by only using transport camels as mounts, since warhorses and trained camels were brought by the main army led by Usama, who was still fighting the Ghassanid in the north.

 After Abu Bakr, Haras and Shurta practice of retinual bodyguards seems absent or minimal during the reign of Umar, Uthman, Ali, and Hasan.
-However, after Mu'awiyah ascension he revived this practice drastically after the bloody ends of Umar, Uthman, Ali, and Hasan ibn Ali.
+However, after Mu'awiya I's ascension he revived this practice drastically after the bloody ends of Umar, Uthman, Ali, and Hasan ibn Ali.
 Haras and Shurta broadened the role to not only guard caliph, but also Amirs or military governors which continued onwards of successive caliphates, both Umayyad and Abbasid, and their localized successor states.
 According to the tradition of Imam Suyuti, the first person to implement Shurta police forces on the governor level was Amr ibn al-'As.